Kena-Njonge/osync/README.md

 Osync is an independent project; it is neither affiliated with nor endorsed by Obsidian.

+If you are interested in using osync to automatically sync your Obsidian vaults, check my [blog post](https://kenakiruri.substack.com/p/how-i-backup-and-sync-obsidian-between?r=n4xrv) and [YouTube Video](https://youtu.be/Bx4pdPT7Uyo?si=hXoWyK2INlXErXKi) guiding you through the setup.

 ## How it works

 The primary entry point is `osync.sh`.
 Given a local directory path, a remote host, and a remote directory, it will: